jl-oclinux/SecWinBatchMode/dists/uninstall-kaspersky/README.md

 program always protects itself against viruses, so the easy uninstallation...

+**Warning**: There is another tweak, `UninstallKasperskyConsole`, which allows you to remove the Kaspersky Console software.
+This one is not uninstalled via the present scripts.
+However, it is easy to adapt it or to make another equivalent to also remove this console.

 ## Quick and Standalone version

 There is an independent SWMB version of this tweak to make the